-The Compensation Committee strives to set base salary at a competitive level in the relevant markets in which its executive officers operate.
-The Compensation Committee does not normally grant annual merit increases to executives.
-In line with the Compensation Committee's compensation philosophy, exceptional performance by the executive officers is generally rewarded through STI and/or LTI awards and not through base salaries.
+The Compensation Committee strives to set base salary at a competitive level based on an executive's position and the relevant markets in which such executive operates.
+The Compensation Committee generally does not provide annual merit increases to executives, but rather rewards exceptional performance through STI and/or LTI awards.
 Adjustments to base salaries are made by the Compensation Committee to reflect changes in responsibilities or when competitive market or internal conditions warrant.
-Following a review of external market data and internal pay equity, effective April 1, 2019, Mr. Hess's base salary was increased from \$625,000 to \$650,000.